 "They were like, ‘Why?
 What do you mean?’

 "I was explaining how there aren’t any more moments, great moments left.
 They threw Mankind off the cage, and The Rock and Hogan did the stare-off.
 And maybe in the future, we’ll look back at Ronda Rousey, but the moments are fleeting, but NXT is doing such a great job, I think."

 "I think the generations need to nurture the next generations.
 Those ECW guys realize that’s almost 30 years ago now.
 But that generation nurtured my generation, and my generation needs to nurture the next generation.

 "My matches with Sandman were helpful because all the other ECW guys watched.
 You don’t think they weren’t going to keep an eye on their boy?
 They didn’t know me.
-They thought maybe I was going to stick my thumb in his throat, or maybe I’ll use it.
+They thought maybe I would stick my thumb in his throat or maybe I’ll use it.

 "But that generation helped mine.
 And I think Cody needs to win that title because that generation, the Young Bucks and Cody, that’s the next one.
 And then the next ones are coming up.
 It’s exciting."

 Matt Striker has proven his love for wrestling, but his fascination for commentary came at a much earlier age.

 "I’ve been doing commentary since I was a little kid.
 All my life.
 I had GI Joe figures and a wrestling federation, and I would talk about the matches into the tape recorder.
 My mother still has the tapes.
 It’s interesting because as a little kid, you’re just doing it and passionate about it."

 "And then they say, ‘Hey, someone thought you might want to try this.
 Put these headphones on.
 Three, two, one go!’

 “You either become that little kid again, or you stare blankly into the camera, and the opportunity is lost.
 I’d been preparing all my life.
 And again, it’s divine because when the camera went on, man, I felt like I’ve been doing it all my life."